Starting an online business might seem overwhelming, but the right tools can make it a smooth and rewarding journey.

 squarespace ecommerce website builder

-Squarespace is primarily designed to be an ecommerce website builder instead of an all-in-one business solution.
-So while you’ll get great building features for a beautiful store, you won’t necessarily find the same business features as on a platform like Shopify.
+Squarespace is primarily an ecommerce website builder rather than an all-in-one business solution.
+It offers robust tools for creating a beautiful online store but lacks some of the comprehensive business features found on platforms like Shopify.

-Squarespace also offers several themes, like many of the other ecommerce website builders, categorized by style, store type, and functionality.
-Once you choose, you can customize as you wish, with your brand’s logo, imagery, colors, fonts, and more.
+Additionally, Squarespace offers a variety of themes categorized by style, store type, and functionality.
+Once you’ve selected a theme, you can customize it to suit your preferences, including adding your brand’s logo, imagery, colors, fonts, and more.

 Pricing: Plans start at $16 per month if you pay annually ($23 per month if you pay monthly), with a 14-day free trial.

-Here are a few other top features Weebly offers:
+Here are a few other top features of Square Online:

 • The ability to show customer reviews to boost social proof and build trust

-Pricing: Weebly has a forever-free plan with limited functionality.
-Paid plans start at $10 per month if you pay annually ($13 per month if you pay monthly).
+Pricing: Square Online has a forever-free plan with limited functionality.
+Paid plans start at $29 per month when paid annually.

 4. BigCommerce